mneeleman/qubefit/README.md

 # Qubefit

 Qubefit is a python-based code designed to fit models to astronomical observations that yield three dimensional 'data cubes'.
 These 'data cubes' consist out of two spatial directions and one spectral, and are the end products of both radio / (sub-)millimeter interferometry observations, as well as observations with integral field units in the optical and near-infrared.
-Qubefit was specifically designed to model the emission from high redshift galaxies, for which the resolution of the observations, which is known as the point spread function (PSF) or the beam, substantially affects the emission (often called beam-smearing).
+Qubefit was specifically designed to model the emission from high redshift galaxies, for which the emission is only barely resolved and the resolution of the observations, which is known as the point spread function (PSF) or the beam, substantially affects the emission (often called beam-smearing).

 <p align="center">
   <img src="./doc/QubeFitLogo.png" alt="Qubefit Logo" width="200"/>